 Rapid advances in plant and animal biochemistry over recent years have fundamentally changed fields of science ranging from medicine to agriculture and food security.
 This course will present these recent advances exploring both the specifics and commonalities that exist in biochemistry when comparing mammalian and plant systems.
 The medical biochemistry stream will cover topics such as cancer metabolism, personalised immunology, molecular mechanisms related to drug development, ion channel function and aspects of translational medicine.
 In the plant stream, topics to be covered include plant disease, CO2 fixation, photosynthesis and climate change.
 Lectures will be presented from experts from both the John Curtin School of Medical Research and the Research School of Biology.
 This course offers an excellent opportunity for students to understand how biochemistry impacts everyday life, and expand their knowledge of biochemistry across a platform of diverse and important disciplines.

-- discuss recent advances in plant and mammalian biochemistry;
+- Compare and contrast recent advances in plant and mammalian biochemistry.

-- have an appreciation of the role that molecules play in a numbers of disease states and the therapies used to combat these disorders;
+- Understand the role that molecules play in a numbers of disease states and analyse the therapies used to combat these disorders.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.